Do Go On - 425 - The WWI Christmas Truce

 And Dave's wife for Dave.

-No follow up questions please.
+No follow up questions, please.

 Merry Christmas.

-Oh sorry, Merry Christmas.
+Oh, sorry, Merry Christmas.

-I mean, she has appeared on bookcheats.
+I mean, she has appeared on bookcheat.

-Two appearances on bookcheats now, absolutely.
+Two appearances on bookcheet now.

 Yeah.

-She's an eloquent woman.
+She's an eloquy.

 I feel like I'm hitting on her.
-She's an eloquent woman.
-I feel like I'm hitting on her.

-She's an eloquent sophisticated woman.
+She's an eloquent, sophisticated woman.

-I've got a mind she's already been stolen from him.
+She's already been stolen from him.

-I think each doing three, bud.
+I think each doing three by the second by there.

 Jess, go.

-I want to put in Amy Pohler.
+I want to put in Amy Polar.

 Oh, fuck it.